stevekm/reportIT/README.md

 # Files & Directories

 Input, output, and reference data for the program is stored external to the program's directory and is set by symlinks.
+These should be automatically created when you run the `dir_setup.sh` script during initial installation.

 ## Data directory